-The Lithium coin batteries usage in various applications is on the growth path in India.
-Your Company has introduced new models in this segment over last couple of years to serve the consumer needs and registered a significant revenue growth.
+The Lithium coin batteries usage in various applications is on the growth in India.
+Your Company has introduced new models in this segment over last couple of years to serve the consumer needs and registered a significant revenue growth of about 139% over last year.